terodox/terodox.tech/content/posts/2020-02-02--aws-cdk/index.md

 - functionName
 - initialPolicy - An array of PolicyStatement for the created lambda role
 - logRetention - The number of days logs for the lambda should be retained
-- memorySize
+- memorySize - The amount of memory to be allocated to the lambda (See [docs](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) for more info)
 - reservedConcurrentExecutions - The maximum of concurrent executions you want to reserve for the function
 - roles - The role that will be assumed by the function during execution
-- timeout
+- timeout - The maximum run time of the lambda in seconds
 - tracing - Enable X-Ray tracing
-- vpc

 There's a lot that can be configured on a lambda, and this is definitely NOT an exhaustive list.